SFC Literary Prize

 published work of fiction

-for winning the 2017 St. Francis College Literary Prize.
+Finalists for the 2019 St. Francis College Literary Prize

 About the $50,000 St. Francis College Literary Prize